-Main NIH Campus in Bethesda: If you work at the main NIH campus in Bethesda you must visit DIS in person for badge clearance.
-Badge Clearance hours for those not sponsored in the Visiting Program are held at the DIS office (Building 31, Suite B2B07) from 1:00 pm to 3:00 pm, Monday through Friday (except in case of U.S. Government closure).
+NIH Campus, Bethesda: If you are new to NIH and will work at the main NIH campus in Bethesda you must visit DIS in person for DIS NED badge validation.
+NED validation hours for those not sponsored in the Visiting Program are held at the DIS office (Building 31, B wing, B2 level, Room B2B07) Tuesday and Thursday only 9:00 a.m. to 11:00 a.m. (except in case of U.S. Government closure).
 No appointment is necessary.

-Off-Campus Location: If you do not work at the main NIH campus in Bethesda, you or your Administrative Officer (AO) may submit the documents via Secure Email File Transfer (SEFT) or fax the required documents to DIS at 301-496-0847, ATTN: BADGE CLEARANCE.
+Renewal Immigration Document Validations and Off-Campus Locations: If you do not work at the main NIH campus in Bethesda or you received updated immigration documents to extend your work authorization at NIH (outside the Visiting Program), you, your Administrative Officer (AO), or your contracting company may submit the documents via Secure Email File Transfer (SEFT) to DIS@mail.nih.gov ATTN: NED BADGE VALIDATION

 NOTE: Lawful Permanent Residents (“Green Card” holders) and U.S. Citizens do not require clearance from DIS.
 If a U.S. citizen or Permanent Resident is incorrectly entered as a foreign national or vice versa, the administrator will need to update the “Permanent U.S. Resident” field in the scientist’s NED record.
 Once the administrator has corrected the record, the scientist will be able to schedule their badge appointment.
 Note that green cards reflecting lawful permanent resident status are distinct from Employment Authorization Documents (EADs).